josepwil/portfolio/src/content/pages/index.md

   ctaLink: /about
 ---

-Tech Recruiter turned Full Stack Developer, based in Vancouver BC.
+Full Stack Developer, based in Vancouver BC.